-That’s why many companies turn to reputable recruiting firms for assistance in managing the entire executive search process, from defining the position’s requirements to negotiating hiring terms and assisting with onboarding.
+That’s why many companies turn to executive search consultants for assistance in managing the entire executive search process, from defining the requirements for the position, to negotiating hiring terms and assisting with onboarding.

-Learn how Robert Half Executive Search can help find the right candidate for your executive-level opening.
+Learn how Robert Half Executive Search can help you find the right candidate for your executive-level opening.

-There are many recruiters to choose from, but how do you know which ones are the most qualified?
-More important, how can you determine which organisation will work best with your business?
-Answering the following questions during your evaluation can help you create a short list of top executive search firms and ultimately identify the best one for your needs.
+There are many expert executive recruiters to choose from, but how do you know which ones are the most qualified?
+More importantly, how can you determine which organisation will work best with your business?
+Answering the following questions during your evaluation can help you create a short list of top executive search firms and ultimately help you identify the best one for your needs.

 1. What is the company’s approach?

-One of the first things to research when identifying the right firm to manage your executive search is the process a recruiter will follow when working with you.
+One of the first things to research when identifying the right executive search firm is the process they will follow when working with you.

-In explaining its recruiting approach, the search firm should also provide insight into how its team communicates with clients about the status of the search.
+In explaining its recruiting approach, the top executive search firms should also be able to provide insight into how its team communicates with clients about the status of the search.
 Also, find out whether you will have direct access to the executive recruiting specialists working on behalf of your company.